utkarsh-1602/interview-approaches/javascript-practice/promises/README.md

 ### Promise.all()
-- `Promise.all()`:  Takes an array of promises and returns a single promise that is resolved when all of the input promises have resolved, or rejected when one of the promise rejected.
+- `Promise.all()`:  Takes an array of promises and returns a all promises that are resolved, or returns the only one promise which has been rejected from all promises.

 ```javascript
 Promise.all([promise1, promise2, promise3]).then((values) => {